What writers should know before submitting articles to The Banner.

-The Banner is the official monthly publication of the Christian Reformed Church in North America.
-It gets sent to more than 90,000 households of CRC members in both the United States and Canada, and to others who wish to receive it.
-The magazine seeks to inspire, inform, educate, and challenge church members, as well as to provide a "kitchen table" around which our diverse denomination can gather for discussion.
+The Banner is the official magazine of the Christian Reformed Church in North America (CRC).
+New articles are published online weekly.
+Its monthly print version gets sent free to almost 80,000 households of CRC members in the United States and Canada, and to others who wish to receive it.
+The magazine seeks to inspire, inform, educate, and challenge church members, as well as to be a public forum around which our diverse denomination can gather for discussion.

 - Make it clear why The Banner—and not a secular magazine—would publish your article.
 Christian principles should underlie the articles, but they should not sound preachy.

-- We prefer that you use the New International Version (NIV) of the Bible.
+We prefer that you use the New International Version (NIV) 2011 edition of the Bible.
 If you quote from another version, please indicate which one.

-Length: Most Banner feature articles range in length from 600 to 1,200 words.
-If you're writing a solicited article, you've already agreed on a word length with the editor who called you.
+Most Banner feature articles range in length from 600 to 1,200 words.
+For word lengths of specific columns, click here.
+If you're writing a solicited article, you've already agreed on a word length with the editor who contacted you.